Steviey/react-navigation/README.md

 ## Note:
 This fork is probably only necessary, if you want to install React-Navigation on non-Unix/Mac based systems, standalone and test the examples on devices/simulators.
 Usually the library is included via imports into main apps, which seems to cause no problems on other OS's.

-The branch 'stevieBranch' will be frequently updated/merged.
+The branch 'stevieyBranch' will be frequently updated/merged.

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)